Making your own DIY primer is super easy and healthy for your skin too!

 A primer acts as an introductory base layer on your skin.
 It has a smoothing effect and minimizes the look of pores and wrinkles so that your skin looks younger, fresher, and healthier.

-You usually use a primer as a base to make up.
-It helps even out the skin texture, so that foundation and other makeup sit better and blend easier.
+You usually use a primer as a base for makeup.
+It helps even out the skin texture so that foundation and other makeup sit better and blend easier.

 A good primer blurs the appearance of wrinkles, spots and scars.
 It also helps your makeup stay on longer and reduces the likelihood of smudges.